ShabharishT/LoginApp/README.md

 Steps to open UI

-1. Download 'bundle.js' and 'index.html' from build folder.
+1. Download/Save 'bundle.js' and 'index.html' from build folder to a local folder.
 2. Open index.html in either Firefox or Chrome browser.
 3. You will find Login page to enter your credentials.
 4. Enter valid username Ex: shabt@vmware.com